luogen1996/LLaVA-HR/README.md

 ## 📣 News

 - **[2024.03.06]**  🔥🔥🔥 We release LLaVA-HR, a high-resolution MLLM with strong performance and remarkable efficiency.
-The  performance of LLaVA-HR greatly exceeds LLaVA-1.5 on multiple benchmarks, checking our [model zoo](#model-zoo).
+LLaVA-HR greatly outperforms LLaVA-1.5 on multiple benchmarks, checking our [model zoo](#model-zoo).

 ## Table of Contents